aaustinparker/aaustinparker.github.io/_posts/2025-03-16-favorite-tools.md

 toc_icon: "wrench"
 ---

-Everyone has their go-to tools for coding.
-I want to mention mine in the hopes of evangelizing people who haven't used them yet.
+Everyone has their favorite tools for coding.
+I want to mention mine in the hopes of persuading people who haven't used them yet.
 They're flexible and compatible with a huge range of projects.

 ## Docker

-I love [Docker][docker] for a few reasons.
+I love [Docker][docker] for a bunch of reasons.
 First and foremost, I can easily switch between desktop and laptop when writing code.
 Maintaining two workspaces is a chore, especially when you're making tiny tweaks to get a program running.
 To give an example, I recently wrote a tiny OpenGL program to draw some shapes.
 I installed the required packages and compiled a couple libraries on my desktop.
-Then I decided to touch grass, a rare occurrence!
-I cloned the project on my laptop and tried running it, but I couldn't remember the exact steps to get everything set up.
-Docker is awesome because it preserves the steps in a [Dockerfile][dockerfile] that instantly configures your new workspace.
-It lets you choose any image as a starting point, most of which have dependencies pre-installed.
-This is great if you're trying to learn a new language since you can just defer to the experts on what you need to get going.
-You can also add your own commands to the Dockerfile for more granular setup.
-Once complete, you push the Dockerfile to source control and can easily weclome new people onboard.
+Then I decided to go outside, a rare event!
+I cloned the project on my laptop and tried running it, but I couldn't remember the exact steps to get everything working.

+Docker is awesome because it preserves the steps in a [Dockerfile][dockerfile] that can replicate your workspace anywhere.
+You can even use a base image with all the required dependencies pre-installed.
+This is really helpful when learning a new language since you can just defer to the experts on what you need to start coding.
+You can also sprinkle in your own custom commands if needed.
+Once complete, you push the Dockerfile to source control and can start onboarding new developers with no hassle.
 They can even use a different OS for development as long as it supports Docker.

 Another cool thing?
 I don't have to worry about cluttering up my computer.
 All the tools and dependencies I install are living in a container, isolated from the underlying system.
 Once I'm done with a project, I just delete the parent container and I'm done!
 No need to track down and uninstall things.
 Big plus for neat freaks!